ddev/ddev/docs/content/users/usage/troubleshooting.md

 Then run `ddev start`.
 This changes the project’s HTTP URL to `http://yoursite.ddev.site:8080` and the HTTPS URL to `https://yoursite.ddev.site:8443`.

-If the conflict is over port 8025 or 8026, it’s normally a conflict over the default port for MailHog.
+If the conflict is over port 8025 or 8026, it’s probably clashing with MailHog’s default port.
 You can add the following to `.ddev/config.yaml`:

 ```yaml
 mailhog_port: 8300